-Minimum: An advanced university degree (Masters) in one of the following areas: migration studies, political science, economics, sociology, law, development studies, or other relevant discipline.
+Minimum: An advanced university degree (Masters) in one of the following areas: law, political science, sociology, migration studies, development studies, or other relevant discipline.

 First university degree (Bachelor's degree or university) in combination with qualifying experience (at least 3 years of relevant working experience) may be accepted in lieu of an advanced university degree.